gabrielkimo/Coding-Portfolio/README.md

 mtcarapp.R -
-  * This is a project in which I designed an app in R using the 'plotly' package in R that would take the mtcars dataset from R, and allow the user to create different types of plot from a chosen variable in the dataset, while also displaying general summary statistics for the selected variable.
+  * This is a project in which I designed an app in R that would take the mtcars dataset from R, and allow the user to create different types of plot from a chosen variable in the dataset, while also displaying general summary statistics for the selected variable.
   * Functionality includes a bar to filter the plotted variable by it's corresponding MPG values for each